 According to Germano, a good rule of thumb is this: Consolidation is not a good option if your debt is more than 50 percent of your income.
 It is also not a fit if you do not have a consistent source of income that more than covers your monthly payment.
 Finally, bad credit can keep you from getting a good interest rate, which negates the purpose of a consolidation loan.

-Germano also explained that embarking on debt consolidation can be futile without attempting to make changes to your financial habits.
+Germano also explained that embarking on consolidation can be futile without attempting to make changes to your financial habits.

 “I usually recommend financial coaching to work on the habits and the emotions and the history behind money issues,” she said.
 “If you don’t make any changes in that realm, then you’re probably going to grow your debt again.”